electricimp/Google-PubSub/README.md

         if (error) {
             server.error(error.details);
         } else {
-            // the subscription is obtained
+            // The subscription is obtained
         }
     });

-// get or create push subscription based on imp Agent URL subscrs.obtain(
+// Get or create a push subscription based on the agent URL subscrs.obtain(
     PUSH_SUBSCR_NAME,
     {